Destruction of Kalisz

-The destruction and sacking of the city of Kalisz (zburzenie Kalisza) by German troops took place from 2 August until 22 August 1914 at the beginning of World War I. The event is also known as the Pogrom of Kalisz or Poland's Louvain (see Schrecklichkeit atrocities).
+The destruction of Kalisz (zburzenie Kalisza) by German troops took place from 2 August until 22 August 1914 at the beginning of World War I. The event is also known as the Pogrom of Kalisz or Poland's Louvain.

-On 13 February 1793, Kalisz and the Kalisz region became part of Prussia during the Second Partition of Poland.
-In 1807 it was regained by Poles and included within the short-lived Polish Duchy of Warsaw.
-After Napoleon's defeat on the Eastern front in 1812, it was taken over and then annexed by Imperial Russia, which subsequently controlled the city for more than 100 years.
 The German army invaded Kalisz on 2 August 1914.
 The town was burnt down; only churches and public offices survived.
 A significant number of citizens were shot.
 Prior to the war, Kalisz had 65,000 inhabitants.
 Afterwards, it was left with 5,000 inhabitants.

+Background

+On 13 February 1793, Kalisz and the Kalisz region became part of Prussia during the Second Partition of Poland.
+In 1807 it was regained by Poles and included within the short-lived Polish Duchy of Warsaw.
+After Napoleon's defeat on the Eastern front in 1812, it was taken over and then annexed by Imperial Russia, which subsequently controlled the city for more than 100 years.